How to Care for a Dragon Fruit Plant

 Choose a fertilizer with a balanced NPK ratio.
 However, most experts agree that some type of balanced fertilizer, like 16-16-16 or 13-13-13, is a good choice for your dragon fruit.
 You can use fertilizer granules, or spread fertilizer through your irrigation system.
 Slow-release fertilizer is also an option.

-How do you care for an indoor dragon fruit plant?
+How do you take care of a dragon fruit plant?

 - Place in a light shaded to bright environment.
 Avoid direct sunlight.